 Elevation drawings have to detail:

-It is important that the level of detail required is specified beforehand.
+It is important to specify the level of detail required beforehand.
 Highly detailed elevation drawings can be expensive and time-consuming to create, while drawings with very few details may not satisfy the client’s needs.

 Why are Architectural Elevation Drawings a Crucial Part of Renovation Projects?